Ideal Submodules versus Ternary Ideals versus Linking Ideals: Ideals and maps

 \item The notions of ideal submodule and generalized isometry explicitly involve other corners of the linking algebra and, at least for non-full $E$, there may be unfortunate choices that ruin a satisfactory solution of our problem.

-\item While the ternary notions resolve our problem intrinsically, when we wish to show that they do so, we best run through linking notations (closed linking ideal and blockwise homomorphisms), based on our theorems that establish their equivalence. \end{itemize}
+\item While the ternary notions resolve our problem intrinsically, when we wish to show they do, we had best run through linking notions (closed linking ideal and blockwise homomorphisms), based on our theorems that establish their equivalence. \end{itemize}

-In many situations it has shown fruitful, to introduce properties of Hilbert modules and of maps between Hilbert modules by passing to the (reduced) linking algebras and examine how ``good'' blockwise properties of the linking algebras are reflected by those of their \nbd{21}corners.
+\brem In many situations it has proved fruitful to introduce properties of Hilbert modules and of maps between Hilbert modules by passing to the (reduced) linking algebras and examining how ``good'' blockwise properties of the linking algebras are reflected by those of their \nbd{21}corners.
 (Only for instance: \it{Von Neumann modules} are Hilbert modules over a von Neumann algebra whose linking algebra is a von Neumann algebra and maps between them are \it{normal} if they possess a normal (in particular, positive!) blockwise extension; see \cite{Ske00b}.
 Only the definition of \it{dynamical systems on Hilbert modules} as one parameter groups of ternary automorphisms allowed to provide a neat characterization of their generators as \it{ternary derivations}, while their characterization as \it{generalized derivation} fails due to domain problems; see \cite{AbSk07}.
-Only studying the extension of so-called \nbd{\tau}maps (a \nbd{\tau}isometry but with $\tau$ a CP-map) to a blockwise map between the reduced linking algebras allows to give an intrinsic characterization without reference to $\tau$; see \cite{SkSu14}.)
+Only studying the extension of so-called \nbd{\tau}maps (a \nbd{\tau}isometry but with $\tau$ a CP-map; see Question \ref{Q2}) to a blockwise map between the linking algebras allows to give an intrinsic characterization without reference to $\tau$; see \cite{SkSu14}.)

 In the following section we add as an example the notion of \it{extensions} for Hilbert modules.
 Extensions have been introduced by Bakic and Guljas \cite{BaGu04} (examined in their forthcoming papers and also by Kolarec), based on the notion from \cite{BaGu02}, which correspond to the first of the three points of view we discussed until here.
-Without any ambition to be complete, we recover some of the results on extensions of Hilbert modules as corollaries of the known results on extensions of \nbd{C^*}algebras.
+Without any ambition to be complete, we recover some of the results on extensions of Hilbert modules as corollaries of the known results on extensions of \nbd{C^*}algebras. \erem

+\brem It is difficult to sort out what in the present section was new or where exactly it has occurred before.

+When speaking about quotients, surely (under the same ``translation'' as explained in Remark \ref{MERCrem}) one can trace back a good number of statements to Rieffel \cite[Section 3]{Rie79} (in particular, \cite[Corollary 3.2 and Proposition 3.2]{Rie79}).